 Cloud Vulnerability DB

-Google has addressed this vulnerability in Chrome version 137.0.7151.55.
-Users are advised to update their Chrome browsers to this version or later to mitigate the risk.
-The fix has been rolled out for Windows, Mac, and Linux platforms (Chrome Release).
+Google has addressed this vulnerability in Chrome version 137.0.7151.55 and later.
+Users are advised to update their Chrome browsers to the latest version.
+The fix has also been incorporated into various downstream products, including Palo Alto Networks' Prisma Access Browser version 137.16.2.69 (Palo Alto).

 Source: This report was generated using AI